CSI-280/gitgood/README.md

 The main files you should work in when working in a view project are the files
 in `src/components` which currently contains the home page and all other pages.

-`index.html` contains all of the base html where `App` and the pages in `/components` are inserted
+`public/index.html` contains all of the base html where `App` and the pages in `/components` are inserted

-`App.vue` is the main file where you can edit the global CSS and JS, it currently redirects to the homepage.
+`src/App.vue` is the main file that is injected into `index`, it currently redirects to `Home` in components

 `src/router` contains the router files which control the file paths and redirects.